Perrya shares his experience working on his own Mercury Capri.

 Sooner or later, the owner of a 1991–94 Mercury Capri will experience one of several signs that the alternator is going bad.
-Do not rely on the mileage on the car, some are bad at 60, 80, 150,000 miles.
+Do not rely on the mileage on the car, some are bad at 60, 80, or 150,000 miles.
 If you see the voltage gauge shift between the 12–14V as you drive, or remain at the 12V for a time and then rise to 14V, or, if you hear odd metallic sounds or rattles, or if overnight, your battery is dead when everything is off, it is likely the alternator is going bad and sooner than later more catastrophic events prevail.
-The regulator inside maybe failing, one of the diodes may be failing, the brushes inside are not functioning correctly due to age and wear, bearings are shot, or the pulley attached becomes unattached and the belt has problems turning.
+The regulator inside may be failing, one of the diodes may be failing, the brushes inside are not functioning correctly due to age and wear, bearings are shot, or the pulley attached becomes unattached and the belt has problems turning.

 To remove the alternator, do the following:

-- Disconnect battery-the negative connection.
+- Disconnect the battery (the negative connection).

 - Locate the IAC (see photo).
-This is a self contained unit attached to the engine block by two bolts.
+This is a self-contained unit attached to the engine block by two bolts.
 It has two narrow hoses (with coolant) and two wide hoses attached.
 There is an electronic connector on top.

 - Remove the two bolts.
 Disconnect and push aside the hoses.
 Do not disconnect the electronic connector.
 Disconnecting the narrow hoses may have coolant drip out.